JyotsnaT/ML-interviews/ML system design/Grokking the ML interview.md

 Transfer learning techniques
 1. Extract feartures from pre trained models : Replace the final layers with a classification layer for current task.
 2. Fine tuning : Freeze the initial layers and retrain the remaining layers also known as fine tuning.

+Transfer learning techniques can be utilized depending on
+1. Size of available training data : For less data, only the last layer can be finetuned.
+When there is a lot of data, one can experiment between training only last layer and retraining the entire network starting from pre trained weights.
+2. Similarity of tasks : If the task2 is more similar to task1, we can just use all the weights as is.

+Applications
+- Computer vision
+  Using a retrained imagenet classifier for medical images classifier.
+The conv fitlers in the initial layers detect low level features like edges followed by shapes.
+These are general features and can be very useful in any image detection task
+    - Fine tune a few layers : In case when the task is similar and there are less number of examples, we can freeze weights of most of starting layers and fine tune only end layers.
+    - Fine tune more layers : When there are significant number of samples and there is some difference in new task, we can freeze only few starting layers anf fine tune rest all the layers.
+    - Fine tuning entire model : When there is a lot of data, we can fine tune the entire network to better optimize for new task.
+- NLP
+    - For several NLP tasks like language understanding, speech recognition, NER, language generation, language translation, we need to represent the text such that the context is captured.
+    - We can use dense representation learnt through self supervised learning like word2vec, BERT and ELMO.

+# Model debugging and testing
+- Buiding first version of the model V1
+    - We need to launch the V1 system as quickly as possible without optimizing it too much, if it performs upto the benchmark.
+    - Complete one cycle and iterate later
+        - identify business problem and map to ML task
+        - Explore training data and ML techniques
+        - Train model on data, and tune hyperparameters
+        - Perform offline evaluation and figgle with data, features, model till the offline metrics look good
+        - Compare the offline performance with benchmark
+- Deploy and debug V1 model

+  After deploying V1, the online performance might not replicate the offline performance.
+We can debug and check for following failure points-
+    - Change in data/feature distribution
+        - Data is trained on TypeA dataset, but the actual traffic contains TypeB data.
+For e.g. model trained on movie screenshots and actual data is social media posts.
+        - Seasonality : Data was trained on holiday season and online data is of off season.
+    - Feature logging issues :  The logic to compute features in offline setting and online is different.
+    - Overfitting :  When the model has low training and validation error but performs poorly on live data overfitting might have occured.
+        - Test data : Using hold out set called test data to evalute the final model performance.
+        - Test data size : Creating the test data large enough to cover all pattern expected in the live traffic.
+    - Underfitting : When the model is simple and it could not learn the complex patterns  in the data.
+- Iterative model development

+  How to get ideas for iterative development
+   - Model debugging and testing guide on future iterations
+   - Improve model by constantly looking at model failure cases
+   - Keep checking for overfitting and underfitting What could be improvements
+   - Missing important feature : Model performance can improve if we can add a feature that captures more information like the 'actor' feature in case of movie recommendation
+   - Insufficient training examples : For certain subcategories and scenarios, we might have has very less training data.
+- Debugging large scale systems
+    -